 Baltimore Personal Injury Lawyers at LeViness, Tolzman & Hamilton Fight for Maximum Settlements and Verdicts

 From the time our practice was established in 1987, the Maryland personal injury lawyers at LeViness, Tolzman & Hamilton have successfully obtained more than $100 million in settlements and verdicts for our clients.
 We know what it takes to obtain the best results in Maryland personal injury cases in a manner that is timely, efficient, and causes the least amount of stress for our clients.
 There is never any charge for our services or expenses until your case is won, and your initial consultation is always free.
 Call 800-547-4LAW (4529) today to discuss your case with one of our dedicated and knowledgeable Baltimore personal injury lawyers, or contact us online.
 We are available to answer your questions 24 hours a day.

-Our offices are located in Baltimore, Maryland, and we represent injured victims and their families throughout Baltimore City and Baltimore County, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Towson, Brooklandville, Dundalk, Glen Burnie, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.
+Our offices are conveniently located in Baltimore, Columbia, Glen Burnie and Towson, and we represent injured victims and their families throughout Baltimore City and Baltimore County, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Towson, Brooklandville, Dundalk, Glen Burnie, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.